hauntarl/go_002_urlshort/README.md

 - gopkg.in/yaml.v2 - to work with yaml data
 * flag package: to get yaml file name
 * os package: to open and close the file

-**Bonus:**

-- YamlFileHandler to parse file.yaml and return http.HandleFunc